 dpxtool fixalpha frame????.png

-Tell me in the comments if any of this solutions works for you or if you have better one! ;)
+Tell me in the comments if any of these solutions work for you, or if you have a better one! 😉

 Image rendered with 3ds Max 2014.
 See how it shows the black borders on your browser: